PeterKitonga/PhotoshopLearning/Lesson 53 - 3D Tools - Mapping Artwork/readme.md

 ### Illustrations

-In this illustration, I learnt created a 3D object from a Soda preset in photoshop.
+In this illustration, I created a 3D object from a Soda preset in photoshop.
 I got to play around with the various 3D modes on the options bar and adjusted the light source to my liking.

 ![Illustration Example](../assets/images/illustration101.png)